 Column 1 – Title and Escrow Operating Expenses - Direct Operations

-The amounts shown in this column represent expenses related to the company’s title and escrow operations.
+The amounts shown in this column represent expenses related to the reporting entities’ title and escrow operations.
 It does not include losses, loss adjustment expenses (allocated or unallocated) or investment expenses.
-The expenses include only amounts incurred directly by the company, and do not include expenses incurred by any agents (regardless of ownership interest).
+The expenses include only amounts incurred directly by the reporting entity, and do not include expenses incurred by any agents (regardless of ownership interest).

-Exclude: Expenses on orders not produced by the company (report this in Column 6, Other Operations).
+Exclude: Expenses on orders not produced by the reporting entity (report this in Column 6, Other Operations).

 Column 2 – Title and Escrow Operating Expenses - Non-affiliated Agency Operations

-The amounts shown in this column represent expenses related to the company’s title and escrow non-affiliated agency operations.
+The amounts shown in this column represent expenses related to the reporting entities’ title and escrow non-affiliated agency operations.
 It does not include losses, loss adjustment expenses (allocated or unallocated) or investment expenses.
-The expenses include only amounts incurred directly by the company and do not include expenses incurred by any agency (regardless of ownership interest).
+The expenses include only amounts incurred directly by the reporting entity and do not include expenses incurred by any agency (regardless of ownership interest).

-Exclude: Expenses on orders not produced by the company (report this in Column 6, Other Operations).
+Exclude: Expenses on orders not produced by the reporting entity (report this in Column 6, Other Operations).

 Column 3 – Title and Escrow Operating Expenses - Affiliated Agency Operations

-The amount shown in this column represent expenses related to the company’s title and escrow affiliated agency operations.
+The amount shown in this column represent expenses related to the reporting entities’ title and escrow affiliated agency operations.
 It does not include losses, loss adjustment expenses (allocated or unallocated) or investment expenses.
-The expenses include only amounts incurred directly by the company and do not include expenses incurred by any agency (regardless of ownership interest).
+The expenses include only amounts incurred directly by the reporting entity and do not include expenses incurred by any agency (regardless of ownership interest).

-Exclude: Expenses on orders not produced by the company (report this in Column 6, Other Operations).
+Exclude: Expenses on orders not produced by the reporting entity (report this in Column 6, Other Operations).

 An agency operation is affiliated if the agency is an affiliate as defined by SSAP No. 25—Affiliates and Other Related Parties.